microsoft/vscode-docs/docs/python/unit-testing.md

 The Python extension supports unit testing with Python's built-in [unittest](https://docs.python.org/3/library/unittest.html) framework as well as [pytest](https://docs.pytest.org/en/latest/) and [Nose](https://nose.readthedocs.io/en/latest/).
 To use either pytest and Nose, they must be installed into the current Python environment (that is, the one identified in the `pythonPath` setting, see [Environments](/docs/python/environments.md)).

-Use the **Python: Discover Unit Tests** to scan the project for tests according to the discovery patterns of the currently selected test framework (see [Test discover](#test-discovery).
+Use the **Python: Discover Unit Tests** to scan the project for tests according to the discovery patterns of the currently selected test framework (see [Test discovery](#test-discovery).
 Once discovered, VS Code provides a variety of means to run tests (see [Running tests](#running-tests)).

 Unit test output is displayed in the **Python Test Log** panel, including errors caused when a test framework is not installed.